-San Diego horned lizard is a CDFG species of concern and is covered under the MSCP.
+The San Diego horned lizard is a CDFG species of concern and is covered under the MSCP.
 The San Diego horned lizard occurs primarily in coastal sage scrub habitat.
+Suitable habitat to support this species exists throughout PMA 1.

 Area-specific management directives must include specific measures to maintain native ant species, discourage the Argentine ant, and protect against detrimental edge effects to this species.